jacksjm/jacksjm/README.md

 - 🔭 I’am currently working like Software Coordinator, on TypeScript ecosystem, specifically on Node.js, GraphQL, React, Apollo, React Native and Flutter (ok it's Dart)
 - 🌱 I’m currently learning Haskell and other functional languages
 - 💬 Ask me about weather and other random stuffs
-- 🎓 &nbsp; Master's student at @udesc (Applied Computing)
+- 🎓 Master's student at @udesc (Applied Computing)
-- 💼 &nbsp; Software Engineer at @nginformatica
+- 💼 Software Engineer at @nginformatica
-- 💼 &nbsp; Teacher at @senacsc
+- 💼 Teacher at @senacsc
 - ⚡ Fun fact: Usually people call me by my nickname (Jaja)

 ## 🛠 Tech Stack